How to Choose the Right Water Heater Size for Your Home

 By Editor · · Last updated · energy efficiency plumbing water heater tank heater tankless GPM FHR fuel type

-Choosing the right water heater size is one of the most important decisions you'll make when replacing or installing a new system.
+Choosing the right water heater size — measured by First Hour Rating (FHR) for tank models or Gallons Per Minute (GPM) for tankless — is one of the most important decisions you'll make when replacing or installing a new system.
 Get it wrong, and you'll either run out of hot water during morning showers or waste money heating water you don't need.
-This guide walks you through the key calculations and considerations to find the perfect fit for your household.
+This guide walks you through the key calculations, household-size rules of thumb, and fuel-type trade-offs to find the perfect fit for your home.

 TL;DR: Size your water heater based on either First Hour Rating (FHR) for tank models or Gallons Per Minute (GPM) for tankless models.
 Calculate your household's peak hour demand, then match it to a unit that meets or slightly exceeds that figure.